 I love anything pumpkin.
 The past two months I have been going a bit crazy with using it in everything from breakfast oatmeal to stirring it into a big bowl of mac and cheese.
 This recipe for Creamy No Cook Pumpkin Mousse came about one evening when I needed something to feed my sweet tooth.
 With not many options I turned to a recipe that I make in the summer my no-bake strawberry cheesecakes.
-I always have a stash of pumpkin in the cupboard and decided to make it seasonal delicious for autumn.
+I always have a stash of pumpkin in the cupboard and decided to take that recipe and making it taste like autumn.

 I was telling a friend about my creation and she tried to talk me into making it a keto recipe but, to be honest with you when I want a little sweet in my life the last thing I want to use is an unnatural sweetener.
 Yes, I know Stevia is derived from a plant but it also tastes like sucking on a dirty penny.